zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_01_en-US_THE_ARCHITECTURE_OF_RESONANCE.md

 **Ego fixation**
 Strong identification with a particular self-image blocks the fluidity required for resonance.
 The system insists on maintaining its frequency unchanged.

-**Intervention:** Practices that soften identity fixation—meditation, art, exposure to difference, humor.
+**Intervention:** Practices that soften identity fixation, meditation, art, exposure to difference, humor.

 **Agenda attachment**
 When a system approaches another with instrumental intent (to extract, to manipulate, to use), the other system senses this and blocks resonance.